 Property Meaning Initial password Initial password for newly created user accounts.
 The initial password is used if a password is not entered when you create a user account or if a random password is not generated.
+NOTE: The initial password is not used as an identity's system user password.
+You can implement this behavior by customizing if required.
 Password confirmation Reconfirm password.
 Minimum Length Minimum length of the password.
 Specify the number of characters a password must have.
 If the value is 0 , no password is required.
 Max. length Maximum length of the password.
 Specify the number of characters a password can have.
 The maximum permitted value is 256 .
 Max. errors Maximum number of errors.
 Set the number of invalid passwords attempts.
 The number of failed logins is only taken into account when logging in to One Identity Manager.
 If the value is 0 , the number of failed logins is not taken into account.
-This data is only taken into account if the One Identity Manager login was through a system user or employee based authentication module.
-If a user has exceeded the maximum number of failed logins, the employee or system user will not be able to log in to One Identity Manager.
-You can use the Password Reset Portal to reset the passwords of employees and system users who have been blocked.
-For more information, see the One Identity Manager Web Designer Web Portal User Guide .
+This data is only taken into account if the One Identity Manager login was through a system user or identity based authentication module.
+If a user has exceeded the maximum number of failed logins, the identity or system user will not be able to log in to One Identity Manager.
+You can use the Password Reset Portal to reset the passwords